-Incorporating traditional Japanese ingredients into your diet can be a useful way to make healthy, protein-rich and easy to digest meals during treatment.
-One particularly healing dish, ochazuke, is comforting and simple.
-Humble but nourishing, ochazuke is often eaten between meals or as a late night treat.
-It’s combines two of the most popular Japanese ingredients- rice and green tea.
+Incorporating traditional Japanese ingredients into your diet can be a useful way to make nourishing, protein-rich, and easy to digest meals during treatment.
+One particularly healing dish, Ochazuke, is comforting and simple.
+Humble but nourishing, ochazuke is often eaten between meals or as an evening treat.
+It combines two of the most popular Japanese ingredients; rice and green tea.

 This dish is warm, easy to make and digest, and flexible.
 Using brown rice instead of white increases cooking time but also gives the benefit of added fiber and nutrients.